go-swagger/go-swagger/README.md

 swagger expand {spec}
 ```

-Flatten you spec: all external $ref's are imported into the main document and inline schemas reorganized as definitions.
+Flatten your spec: all external $ref's are imported into the main document and inline schemas reorganized as definitions.
 ```
 swagger flatten {spec}
 ```